beta587/beta587.github.io/docs/Download/index_download.md

 - Extract the ZIP file and open the Search Exam folder.

 - In the folder, you will see multiple files.
-Please right-click on "searchExam" file and then click Open (avoid using double click to open the file).
+Please right-click on "searchExam" file and then click Open.
+(Mac users can do ctrl-click instead of right-click).
+Avoid using double click to open the file.

 ## What's next?